-A comprehensive fire alarm maintenance contract and a alarm servicing plan with a company that is accredited by BAFE (British Approvals of Fire Equipment) or another third-party accreditor, will help ensure you stay the right side of the law, and your premises and staff are protected.
+A comprehensive fire alarm maintenance contract and an alarm servicing plan with a company that is accredited by BAFE (British Approvals of Fire Equipment) or another third-party accreditor, will help ensure you stay on the right side of the law, and your premises and staff are protected.

 BusinessWatch is a BAFE accredited company.
 Therefore, you have the peace of mind that not only do we meet or exceed the highest possible business performance standards, but we also security screen all relevant staff for your safety.

 Our alarm maintenance engineers span the entirety of the UK and provide the same great level of service from Lands End to Aberdeen!

 On choosing BusinessWatch for your alarm maintenance, you will receive a contract that states:

 If replacement parts are needed for your fire alarm to keep it working to optimum levels, we advise this is done straight away.
 In the longer term, this is more cost-effective than paying for call-outs to a malfunctioning system, or fire brigade costs to attend to false alarms.
 It also reduces the risk of your system not operating as it should if there was a fire breaking out on your premises.